SBA Loan Programs

 Maximum Loan Term: 6 years

-Fees: Up to 2% of loan amount
+Fees: Up to 2% of the loan amount

 Typically used for: working capital, supplies, equipment, furniture & fixtures